Things I loved about Paris:

 - Everyone smokes cigarettes… not a fan.

-But I was overall a huge fan of the city.
-Merci Beaucoup, Paris, see you again!
+Overall I was a huge fan of this gorgeous, iconic city.
+Merci Beaucoup, Paris, see you again soon!